Shyam-Has-Your-Anomaly-Mitigated/irc/README.md

 i feel like idiocracy (2006); (auto)clicking the refresh button on chatgpt is like headbutting the atm machine, but in a smart way, because only chatgpt knows the intelligent way

-@least c̄ google, we can know the address s/bar/prompt/; with chatgpt we don't even know…knowing
+@least c̄(omittreasure) google, we can know the address s/bar/prompt/; with chatgpt we don't even know…knowing